Skip to Main Content

 5. Mount Revelstoke National Park

-Mount Revelstoke National Park is one of Canada’s most visited national parks, and for good reason.
+Among Canada’s best national parks, Mount Revelstoke National Park is one of the most visited, and for good reason.
 In this mountainous park, visitors can take the Meadows in the Sky Parkway from the Trans Canada Highway to Balsam Lake.
-Along the way, you’ll witness breathtaking subalpine meadows filled with wildflowers, lush forests of cedar, spruce, and hemlock trees, and spectacular views of Balsam Lake.
+Along the way, you’ll witness spectacular views of Balsam Lake and breathtaking subalpine meadows filled with wildflowers, lush forests of cedar, spruce and hemlock trees.

 Mount Revelstoke National Park is also an excellent area for wildlife viewing.
 You can see unique wildlife in the park, including grizzly bears, wolverines, mountain caribou, moose, mountain goats, black bears, and endless bird-watching opportunities.
 Other popular activities include learning experiences through guided tours, mountain biking along trails, and geocaching.